Human Resources Minister Zoltán Balog

-Zoltán Balog has served as Human Resources Minister since May 12, 2012.
-Balog, a Reformed Church pastor, was chief advisor at the Office of the Prime Minister during the first Orbán government from 1998 to 2002.
+Zoltán Balog served as Human Resources Minister from May 2012 to May 2018.
+Balog, a Reformed Church pastor, was chief adviser at the Office of the Prime Minister during the first Orbán government from 1998 to 2002.

 Born in the industrial town of Ózd in northeastern Hungary in 1958.
 Grew up in the nearby mining village of Nekézseny (population 800), the son of the local Reformed Church pastor.
 Finished high school in city of Debrecen in eastern Hungary in 1976.